Savers at risk as firms use misleading marketing practices

 The Which? findings follow the collapse of London Capital & Finance (LCF) in Janaury, which saw almost 12,000 people lose £236m.
 Many of these people were attracted by high returns on offer and were reassured because the firm was authorised by the Financial Conduct Authority (FCA) and wrongly believed mini-bonds had been vetted by the financial regulator.

 Which? believes consumers need much greater clarity about the risks involved when investing in unregulated products, and that more needs to be done to tackle misleading marketing practices that downplay these risks.
+To avoid this kind of issues, you will like to hire a Gold Coast digital marketing agency.

 Jenny Ross, editor of Which?
 Money, said:“It’s concerning to see that despite thousands of savers losing millions as a result of risky, unregulated investments, savers are continuing to be confused and misled as a result of ads omitting crucial information about risk.